 Obviously O’Brien posits a perennial issue here, one that seems to resonate with much of our present age.
 In other words, if a person fails to understand the past, then the person’s life is going to be philosophically, intellectually, and politically sterile.
 As noted writer George Santayana put it at the dawn of the twentieth century, “Those who cannot remember the past are condemned to repeat it.”

 “I will put it more precisely,” O’Brien continues.
 “Does the past exist concretely, in space?
 Is there somewhere or a place, a world of solid objects, where the past is still happening?”
 Winston’s quick answer was, “No.”

 O’Brien moves on to trap his victim with this loaded question: “Then where does the past exist, if at all?”
 Winston’s answer is that the past exists “in records.
 It is written down.”
 O’Brien eventually replies, “We, the Party, control all records, and we control all memories.
 Then we control the past, do we not?”

 O’Brien’s logic is that if reality is not independent of the human mind, and if the Party controls the human mind, then it inevitably follows that the Party controls reality.
 This is a logically valid argument, but it can only be true if the premise that reality is not independent of the human mind is true.

 So the fundamental question here is this: Is the premise true?
 Is there an objective reality of the past?
 Can the past be rigorously and thoroughly investigated?
 Is there such a thing called “thought-police,” that is, groups or organizations that are interested in punishing people for asking metaphysical questions about what happened?

 Recently, we have seen how a specific narrative can drive people to madness.
-We also have to ask the same question about any narrative: what evidence that is being produced?
+The central question that must be asked about any narrative is simply this: can it be supported by objective evidence?
 Is the evidence skewed to fit a certain paradigm?
 Are people from outside the paradigm free to expression their views without being threatened?